CvejovicZ95/friends/README.md

   - Registration: Users can create accounts, with confirmation emails sent via Mailgun.
   - Login: Users can sign in to their accounts.
-  - Friend Request:Users can send freind request to other users if they wanna chat with them
+  - Friend Request:Users can send friend request to other users if they wanna chat with them
   - Logout: Users can sign out of their accounts.

 - **Post Management:**